tdongsi/tdongsi.github.io/source/_posts/SQL/2016-04-23-sql-unit-data-parity.markdown

 1. Define new JSON block.
 1. Define new POJO (named `NameQueryEqual`) that maps to new JSON block.
-1. Create a new class (named `NewHandler` for easy reference) that implements TestStrategy interface to handle the new POJO.
+1. Create a new class (named `NewTestHandler` for easy reference) that implements TestStrategy interface to handle the new POJO.
 Specifically:
    1. From `NameQueryEqual` POJO, generate two `NameQueryExpected` POJOs with relevant queries (using `EXCEPT` operations).
    1. Reuse the old TestHandler class to process two `NameQueryExpected` POJOs.